Always FREE Shipping to Anywhere in the U.S.

 We recommend using either of our 2 conditioners: Black Walnut Conditioner or our Beeswax Conditioner once a month to keep your bowl in prime condition.
 This helps prevent it from drying out as well as from absorbing too much moisture.
 Use these conditioners on all our bowls or boards EXCEPT our driftwood, white pearl, ebonized black and sea glass bowls.
 These bowls are finished with an acrylic food safe finish and should not be oiled.
 We also suggest cleaning all our bowls right after use at the table.
 Hand washing and towel drying is recommended.
 Do not let wood soak in water overnight.
 Our bowls make great fruit bowls, but check your fruit occasionally.
 A rotting piece of fruit can leave a stain.

 Yes, our black walnut wood conditioner is vegan.

 In most cases it will have to be sent back to us, sanded and refinished.
-It’s a $25.00 charge plus shipping.
+Repairs start at $50 (plus shipping).

 No, we would not recommend putting your wooden bowl in the oven.
 Drying out your bowl too much can cause it to crack or burn.

 Our ebonized black bowls are made using a food safe stain made from vinegar and steel wool.
 This process goes back to the colonial days in New England.
 Our Black Ebonized bowls generally have a more uniform color than the black walnut.
 Black walnut does not have a stain, but is in fact the name of the wood.
 It is generally dark brown and sometimes has lighter sapwood grains running through it.